AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_ImplicitClient.md

 Property | Type | Descriptions
  --- | --- | ---
 AllowedCorsOrigins | string[] | If specified, will be used by the default CORS policy service implementations to build a CORS policy for JavaScript clients.
-RedirectUris | string[] | Specifies the allowed URIs to return tokens or authorization codes to PostLogoutRedirectUris | string[] | Specifies allowed URIs to redirect to after logout.
+RedirectUris | string[] | Specifies the allowed URIs to return tokens or authorization codes to.
+PostLogoutRedirectUris | string[] | Specifies allowed URIs to redirect to after logout.
-ClientUri | string | URI to further information about client (used on consent screen) LogoUri | string | URI to client logo (used on consent screen) ClientId | string | Client ID for this Client
+ClientUri | string | URI to a page with information about client (used on consent screen).
+LogoUri | string | URI to client logo (used on consent screen).
+ClientId | string | Client ID for this Client
 Name | string | Name of ClientDto.
 Enabled | optional: bool | Is ClientDto Enabled